 My first career was in fields of design including commercial architecture, high-end home design, store fixtures and point-of-purchase displays.
 I have held the positions of staff designer, art director, design engineer, design drafter, senior design drafter, architectural designer, and architectural drafter.
 The tasks I have done have been as varied as the titles I have had.
 In the early years of my career I did hand-done color sketches, mockups, graphic layouts, and general manual drafting.
 From the mid 1990’s on I have used computers for drafting, illustration, and graphic layouts.
 Since the late 1990’s, I have created 3D computer generated imagery.
 Along the way, I have done my share of reviewing various types of graphics software.

 My second career is in the field of Information Technology.
-I began my second career in 2011 and am currently working as an IT Specialist.
-I serve as the sole IT person at a small company where I manage servers as well as users’ work computers.
+I began my second career in 2011 and am currently working as a Systems Administrator.
 I have CompTIA A+, CompTIA Network+, CompTIA Securtity+ and Microsoft MCP computer certifications.

-I have worked with many 2D and 3D computer graphics programs over the years.
-The 2D programs include Adobe Photoshop, AutoCAD, CorelDraw, Corel Photo-Paint, Dreamweaver, and Universe Image Creator.
-The 3D programs include ArchiCAD, ArtCAM, Chief Architect, Ray Dream Designer, Revit Architecture, Rhino, SoftPlan, SketchUp, SolidWorks, and TrueSpace.
-The rendering programs I have worked with include Flamingo, Piranesi, and Penguin.
+I have worked with many commercial 2D and 3D computer graphics programs over the years in a Windows operating system environment.
+The commercial 2D programs include Adobe Photoshop, AutoCAD, CorelDraw, Corel Photo-Paint, Dreamweaver, PaintDotNet and Universe Image Creator.
+The commercial 3D programs include ArchiCAD, ArtCAM, Chief Architect, Ray Dream Designer, Revit Architecture, Rhino, SoftPlan, SketchUp, SolidWorks, and TrueSpace.
+The commercial rendering programs I have worked with include Flamingo, Piranesi, and Penguin.

 In 1991, I married a wonderful woman I met in Minnesota.
 We have had an interesting and intense relationship that has grown to include substantial collaboration in the creation of my speculative spaceship design work and supporting science fiction writing.